-The data analysed for this Report should be considered as a snapshot of agencies' compliance as of 12 January 2023 (the date when the IPC commenced downloading agencies' reported data from the GIPA Tool).
-It should be noted that not all agencies had submitted their annual reports to the IPC by this time.
-This means their data is not included in the Report.
+The data analysed for this Report should be considered as a snapshot of agencies' compliance for the reporting year as available at 24 January 2024 (the date when the IPC commenced downloading agencies' reported data from the GIPA Tool).

 Data updates by agencies may affect historical data and future reports.
-This is particularly relevant to data regarding timeliness reported in the 2017/18 Report.
-On 29 April 2019, the Information Commissioner tabled an erratum notice to correct data reported by an agency.
+This is particularly relevant to data regarding timeliness reported in the 2017/18 Report and 2021/22 Report.
+On 29 April 2019, 7 July 2023 and 17 November 2023, the Information Commissioner tabled an erratum notice to correct data reported by an agency.